ThinkDataEd/curriculum/docs/unit2/lesson13.md

 21. On the board, create a table to display the proportions of survivors for each gender, and include a column for the difference (female survivors – male survivors).
-Fill in the table with the values the students found in Step 20. **<u>Note:</u>** The first row has been filled in with the example data from above BEFORE the shuffles have taken place.
-Exact numbers were not used so that the proportions would match the actual horror movie data set.
+Fill in the table with the values the students found in step 20 above. <br> **<u>Note:</u>** The first row has been filled in with the example data from above BEFORE the shuffles have taken place.
+Exact numbers were not used so that the proportions would match the actual horror movie dataset.

     | **# of Female Survivors** | **# of Male Survivors** | **Proportion of Female Survivors** | **Proportion of Male Survivors** | **Difference in Proportions (Female – Male)** |
     |-----------------------|---------------------|--------------------------------|------------------------------|-------------------------------------------|